Day Of The Dead Fact Sheet

 The origins of Día de los Muertos can be traced back to pre-Columbian Mesoamerican civilizations such as the Aztec, Maya, and Toltec.
 These cultures had rituals and festivals dedicated to honoring the dead, often involving elaborate offerings, feasts, and ceremonies.
 Death was viewed not as an ending but as a continuation of life in a different realm.
 These ancient traditions often coincided with the harvest season, symbolizing the cyclical nature of life and death.

 When the Spanish conquistadors arrived in the 16th century, they attempted to convert the indigenous population to Catholicism.
-However, the native peoples syncretized their traditional beliefs with the newly introduced Catholic practices.
+Even so, the native peoples syncretized their traditional beliefs with the newly introduced Catholic practices.
 The Catholic All Saints' Day (November 1) and All Souls' Day (November 2) were merged with the existing Mesoamerican traditions, resulting in the unique blend of customs that characterize Día de los Muertos today.

 Core Elements and Symbols